St. Michael’s Manor Hotel is a Grade II* listed building, owned and run as a hotel by the Newling-Ward family since 1965.

 There was an existing ‘Machin style’ conservatory, which the client wanted removed replaced by a larger structure with proper insulation and that was more sympathetic to the host building.

 I was impressed with the organisation of the teams on site and their consideration in terms of the operational needs of the hotel.
-Communication with the Contracts Manager was excellent and he was available to speak to at all the critical moments.Client’s Comment
+Communication with the David Salisbury team was excellent and they were available to speak to at all the critical moments.Client’s Comment

 The new orangery had to be designed in sympathy with the elegance of this charming and historic Georgian building, creating an environment from which the views across the garden could be fully appreciated.
 The client had previously visited one of our commercial orangery style restaurants, at the Phyllis Court Club at Henley-on-Thames, and was impressed with the quality as well as the style and ambience of the space created.